Email Questions@dhe.state.co.us for college transcipts,student complaints,reverse transfer and SURDs consents

 How institution is providing information to students on how to receive support regarding sexual misconduct:

-UNC provides information to students via trainings, presentations, and our website.
-Initially, all incoming students receive information (via required sessions in New Student Orientation and New Student Days) about what constitutes sexual misconduct, consent, bystander engagement, creating a culture of respect on campus, and reporting and support options for those impacted by sexual misconduct.
 Throughout the remainder of the academic year, the Office of Institutional Equity and Compliance (OIEC) provides annual training to departments, students organizations, student leaders, student-employees, and student-athletes, which covers (in addition to already mentioned topics) healthy relationships, healthy boundaries, reporting obligations for employees, supporting survivors of sexual violence, and UNC procedures and options for support and resolution under university policy.
-OIEC maintains a website (listed above) with information and links to university policy, definitions, reporting options, and important contact information.
-In addition to support through OIEC, the Assault Survivors Advocacy Program (ASAP) maintains a 24-hour confidential hotline for crisis response and intervention, advocacy, and resources for survivors of sexual violence, relationship or intimate partner violence, and stalking.

 Sexual Misconduct Trainings provided by institution:

-In addition to the above trainings and presentations, OIEC provides specific training to faculty and staff (including student-employees) about how to respond appropriately and compassionately to disclosure of sexual violence, how to report complaints of sexual misconduct, and how to refer students to campus resources for support.
-UNC Human Resources maintains an annual training curriculum in which UNC employees are required to complete a series of courses to maintain institutional compliance.
-One such course is Workplace Harassment, which is an overview of the laws and UNC policies related to discrimination and harassment in the workplace, specifically those governing college campuses.
+In addition to the above trainings and presentations, OIEC provides ongoing and specific training to faculty and staff (including student-employees) about how to respond appropriately and compassionately to disclosure of sexual violence, how to report complaints of sexual misconduct, and how to refer students to campus resources for support.

 How institution is providing information to students on how to receive support regarding sexual misconduct:

-We require that all first year students participate in an EVERFI training on sexual misconduct, Western's policies and Title IX.
-First year students are also required to participate in a training called "Welcome to the Party" which covers information on healthy relationships, consent, sexual misconduct/harassment, and Title IX.
-Additionally, all students receive an email at the beginning of the semester with updated student policies and reporting options for Title IX and possible supportive measures.
+We require that all first-year students participate in a Get Inclusive training, provided by Vector Solutions, on the following topics: healthy relationships, consent, sexual misconduct, Western's policies, and Title IX.
+Additionally, all students receive an email at the beginning of the semester with updated student policies and reporting options for Title IX, including possible supportive measures.
 Student leaders receive additional training on sexual misconduct and Title IX to support students who need the information.
-All students can also access Western policies by going to the link above or the Western Community Standards and Student Conduct webpage for the Student Handbook.

 Sexual Misconduct Trainings provided by institution: